podcast

 Plastic Surgery: Navigating Self-Love, Societal Pressure, and Body Image

-Send us a text! (add your email to get a response)Is plastic surgery a sign of self-improvement or a lack of self-love?
+Message us here!Is plastic surgery a sign of self-improvement or a lack of self-love?
 In this episode, we reflect on this question after both of our (first?) major plastic surgery procedures: Kibby's double mastectomy for breast cancer treatment and Jacqueline’s decision to undergo liposuction.
 We question societal standards and the stigma surrounding body modifications, challenging the notion that altering one's appearance is inherently negative.We address our evolution of body image as we age, where societal norms and personal perceptions often clash.
-Jacqueline opens up ab...
+Jacqueline opens up about her journey from being a reality TV st...

 2025-01-22